tonyhb/Mundo/README.md

 Creating a document
 -------------------

 There's two ways to do this: calling `save()` to perform an upsert or calling `create()`.
-Frankly, I prefer `create()` because it won't overwrite anything if you accidentally have another object's MongoId in the data (yeah, I've done that in the past).
+The `create()` method is generally better because it won't overwrite anything if you accidentally have another object's MongoId in the data.
 Here's an example:

     $model->create();